spencerdodd/spencerdodd.github.io/_posts/aroundtheweb/2018-03-28-target-blank.md

 <script>alert(1);</script>
 ```

-However, this was denied due to violation of the cross origin policy
+However, this was denied as modifying the `document` object is considered a violation of the cross origin policy.

 <img src="{{ site.baseurl }}/images/aroundtheweb/targetblank/xss-denial.png">